søndag 7. august 2011

 • I love the little part where "other Dave" is getting scolded by Lux for taking orders from the Doctor.
 "You're taking orders from him?"
 While they speak the Doctor suddenly walks in and barks "Torch!" and Lux just gives it to him without thinking.
 "Spooky, isn't it?"

-• Man, David Tennant sure is pretty. *stares*
+• David Tennant sure is pretty. *stares*

 • Ahaha, the face the Doctor makes right before he teleports Donna away.
 "Donna, let me explain!"